 Most women's shoe styles originate in Europe.
 Top-notch U.S. designers adapt European styles to U.S. taste.
 New designs sell first in the highest price brackets, from $16 up.

 Thanksgiving dinner... and then the peaceful feeling that comes from good digestion and smoking Camels!
-Right down the line -- from explorers living on "iron rations" to the millions of men and women who'll en...
+Right down the line -- from explorers living ...
 Click to read more...